alvare/clrnds-blog/posts/2017-12-10-sorting-pixels-in-rust.md

 # Wrapping up

 For me, the most amazing bit was the tooling.
-I haven't tried the debugger (does it have one???) but `cargo`, [docs.rs](https://docs.rs/) and `rustup` make it really simple and ergonomic to work with other people's code, which for me is a crucial aspect of modern software development.
+I haven't tried the debugger (I've no idea about this, but LLDB, the llvm debugger, is an excellent tool and I guess a plug-in would work like a charm) but `cargo`, [docs.rs](https://docs.rs/) and `rustup` make it really simple and ergonomic to work with other people's code, which for me is a crucial aspect of modern software development.